 Nutrition education should be part of a comprehensive health education curriculum, and can also be incorporated throughout the school day.
 Stand-alone lessons can be taught in the classroom or in Physical Education and Health classes.
 Schools can add messages about nutrition and healthy eating to morning announcements, school assemblies, and materials sent home to families.

 The Louisiana Farm to School program provides training, resources and technical assistance to Louisiana schools interested in implementing farm-to-school activities and nutrition education in collaboration with the Louisiana Department of Education, Division of Nutrition.

 The program provides students access to nutritious, high quality food while farm-to-school activities enhance education through hands-on learning related to food, health, agriculture and nutrition.
 Students who participate in these activities are more knowledgeable about food and nutrition, willing to try new foods and, on average, consume more fruits and vegetables.

 Louisiana Fit Kids serves as the go-to resource for school meals and for schools that are enrolled in the USDA child nutrition programs in collaboration with the Louisiana Department of Education Division of Nutrition.
 These resources help schools increase education around healthy eating, participation in school meal programs and adherence with USDA nutrition standards.

-Research shows students who participate in school meal programs like the National School Lunch Program and School Breakfast Program consume more milk, fruits and vegetable during meal times.
+Research shows students who participate in school meal programs like the National School Lunch Program and School Breakfast Program consume more milk, fruits and vegetables during meal times.
 Eating breakfast at school is also associated with better attendance rates, fewer missed school days and better test scores.

-The Louisiana Fit Kids program includes resources on:
+The program includes resources on:

 - Implementing updated meal patterns and nutrition standards